Learn how to pressure can potatoes with the easy raw pack method! Canned potatoes are perfect for soups, stews, roasts, and more!

 Before you Start - Things to Check

-This is the one I use, it's easy to work with, doesn't have any rubber fittings to mess with or replace and it's made in the USA.
+This is the pressure canner that I've used for 20+ years, it's easy to work with, doesn't have any rubber fittings to mess with or replace and it's made in the USA!

 Next, check that you have clearance to remove the jars from the canner without hitting a range or microwave.